lzfelix/django-tdd/README.md

 [Amazon.com](https://www.amazon.com/Test-Driven-Development-Python-Selenium-JavaScript/dp/1449364829)._

 * Chapter 01: Setting up;
-* Chapter 02: Describing a user story as a (functional) test file;
+* Chapter 02: Describing a user story as a functional test file;
 * Chapter 03: Writing first unit test and tying application with the routing part;
-* Chapter 04: Starting using templates, progressing in the functional test;
+* Chapter 04: Starting to use templates, progressing in the functional test;
-* Chapter 05: Starting using ORM, testing persistence, displaying multiple items, functional test refactoring;
+* Chapter 05: Starting to use ORM, testing persistence, displaying multiple items, functional test refactoring;
+* Chapter 06: MVP, each todo item is assigned to a todo list, each view has a single responsibility, the proposed functional test is now passing.

 # Update notes

-_The book uses Django `1.x`, which is slightly incompatible with version `2.0`.
+_The book uses Django `1.x`, which is slightly incompatible with version `2.x`.
-I noted below the changes that I had to make so everything worked as expected._
+I noted below the changes that made make so everything worked as expected._

 ## Chapter 03

 - Use `from django.urls import resolve` instead of `from django.core.urlresolvers import resolve`;
-- There's no need to use BOL and EOL in URL regexes anymore.
+- There's no need to use `^` and `$` in URL regexes anymore.

 ## Chapter 05

-- To work around the CSRF token remove if from the HTML before asserting.
+- To work around the CSRF token for testing, remove if from the HTML before asserting.
 - Use `functional_tests::_wait_todo_item_appear()` to avoid Selenium complaining about stale elements.
 This happens because the page is refreshed, while selenium probably has an instance of a previous DOM element.